 Australian Defence Force to return for Black Rock Project

-Feakes says work at Black Rock is continuing but not at the pace it was pre-COVID because a lot of contractors and defence force personnel have returned home.
+Feakes says work at Black Rock is continuing but not at the pace it was pre-COVID because a lot of contractors and defense force personnel have returned home.

-The project began on September 2019 to December 2020 and will be delivered in accordance with the Local Industry Capability Plan which forecasts significant opportunities for local subcontractors, suppliers and supporting industries.
+The project began in September 2019 to December 2020 and will be delivered in accordance with the Local Industry Capability Plan which forecasts significant opportunities for local subcontractors, suppliers, and supporting industries.

-Feakes also says they are hoping to meet the deadline but it may slip up.
+Feakes also say they are hoping to meet the deadline but it may slip up.